nanxiaobei/flooks/README.md

   honey: state.honey,
 }));

-// flooks, no selector needed
+// flooks, not need a selector
-// but also only `nuts` or `honey` update triggers re-render, it's automatic! const { nuts, honey } = useStore();
+// but also only `nuts` or `honey` update trigger re-render, it's automatic const { nuts, honey } = useStore();
 ```